darmonlyone/WholeFoodBook/README.md

     $ python manage.py runserver
     ```

-    If your program cannot detect that you are using **Python 3** for running this program.
+    If program cause `SyntaxError`.
 You can try this command for running it.
+To detect your program to **Python 3**.
     ```
     $ python3 manage.py runserver
     ```